-5.6.2 Multiple Objective Alternative 2 Results -Total Dissolved Gas
+5.6.2 Multiple Objective Alternative 2 Results - Total Dissolved Gas

-- In general, the MO2 alternative would have little to no impact on TDG conditions below Libby, 4335 4336 Albeni Falls and Chief Joseph dams as compared to No Action Alternative.
-TDG would likely be 4337 reduced downstream of Hungry Horse.
-Major reductions in TDG are expected downstream of 4338 Grand Coulee Dam due to the Deeper Draft for Hydropower measure, which is expected to 4339 reduce winter reservoir elevations and total project outflows at those projects.
-The Grand 4340 Coulee Maintenance Operations measure, in isolation, could result in significant increases in 4341 spill and TDG, in some cases producing TDG in excess of 130 percent for a limited time; 4342 however, this effect is largely offset in the spring and early summer by the other measures. - 4343 Water quality model results indicate that some increases in TDG below Dworshak Dam would 4344 occur under MO2.
-However, during realtime implementation of this measure, this would be avoided so as not to violate water quality TDG standards.
-Minor reductions in TDG would be 4345 expected in the lower Snake and Columbia Rivers due to the Spill to 110% TDG measure, which 4346 4347 calls for a reduction in downstream juvenile fish passage spill to not exceed a TDG limit of 110 4348 percent.
-Even though the 110 percent TDG limit would be hard to achieve due to minimum spill 4349 requirements, involuntary spill, and lack of market conditions, average TDG would still be lower 4350 as compared to the No Action Alternative.
+In general, the MO2 alternative would have little to no impact on TDG conditions below Libby, Albeni Falls, Grand Coulee, and Chief Joseph dams as compared to No Action Alternative (Figure 5-63).
+TDG would likely be reduced downstream of Hungry Horse.
+The Grand Coulee Maintenance Operations measure, in isolation, could result in significant increases in spill and TDG, in some cases producing TDG in excess of 130 percent for a limited time; however, this effect is largely offset in the spring and early summer by the other measures.

+Water quality model results indicate that some increases in TDG below Dworshak Dam would occur under MO2.
+However, during realtime implementation of this measure, this would be avoided so as not to violate water quality TDG criteria.
+Minor reductions in TDG would be expected in the lower Snake (Figure 5-64) and Columbia Rivers (Figure 5-65) due to the Spill to 110% TDG measure, which calls for a reduction in downstream juvenile fish passage spill to not exceed a TDG limit of 110 percent.
+Even though the 110 percent TDG limit would be hard to achieve due to minimum spill requirements, involuntary spill, and lack of market conditions, average TDG would still be lower as compared to the No Action Alternative.